 Maybe I will do a future post with a lot of these decorations, if it is done I will link it here.

-What To Look For When Purchasing An Air Pump
+What To Look For When You Purchase An Air Pump

 One of my aquariums is in my bedroom….. yes.
 Whilst it is beautiful to see, my air stone reminded me how much I adore silence when I am trying to sleep.

 This definitely is the main thing you have to take into account, air pumps make noise.
 This is also the reason why I only keep mine running during the day, the pump stops as soon as the lights of the aquarium go out.